imacte/YukiCtrl/README.en.md

 ## 📋 About The Project

-**YukiCtrl** is a powerful Android CPU scheduling control application, consisting of a modern **Kotlin + Jetpack Compose** user interface and a high-performance **C++ daemon (YukiCpuScheduler)**.
+**YukiCtrl** is a powerful Android CPU scheduling control application, consisting of a modern **Kotlin + Jetpack Compose** user interface and a high-performance **rust daemon (YukiCpuScheduler)**.
 Through advanced scheduling algorithms and highly configurable performance models, it dynamically adjusts CPU frequency, bus speed, core allocation strategies, and fine-tunes governor parameters for different usage scenarios to achieve the optimal balance between performance and power efficiency.

 ### ✨ Key Features